maseev/spring-session-orientdb/README.md

 - **session.db.password** - password
 - **session.timeout** - the maximum inactive interval in seconds between requests before a session will be invalidated.
 A negative time indicates that the session will never timeout.

+That's it!
+When you run your application, OrientHttpSession class will be automatically registered (along with the necessary database indexes) in your OrientDB database.
+That's the place where HTTP sessions will be stored.

 How to contribute
 ---------------